 On January 16, 2018, the FDA released a safety communication warning that Varubi infusions could lead to serious hypersensitivity reactions such as anaphylaxis and anaphylactic shock.

-These reactions occurred during or soon after an infusion of Varubi, according to the FDA.
+These reactions occurred during or soon after receiving IV Varubi, according to the FDA.
 Most reactions occurred within a few minutes of receiving the drug.

 One of the ingredients in Varubi is soybean oil.
 People allergic to soybeans should tell their doctor before using Varubi.

-Tesaro announced changes to the drug’s label to add this information on January 12, 2018.
+Tesaro announced changes to the drug’s label to add information about hypersensitivity reactions on January 12, 2018.

 Varubi Dosages, Recommendations and Costs